POETSII/graph_schema/readme.md

 This is an epoch based orchestrator.
 In each epoch, each device gets a chance to send from one port, with probability `probSend`.
 The order in which devices send in each round is somewhat randomised.
-All devices are always ready to recieve, so there is no blocking or transmission delay.
+All devices are always ready to recieve, so by default there is no blocking or transmission delay.
 Note that this simulator tends to be very "nice", and makes applications that are sensitive to ordering appear to work. epoch_sim is good for initial debugging and dev, but does not  guarantee it will work in hardware.

+Epoch sim can now also simulate some elements of out-of-order transmission and message over-taking.
+If you use the `--prob-delay` option, you can specify the probability that a given message _delivery_ will be delayed.
+So for example, if you specify a delay probability of 0.5, then every message that can be received in an epoch has a 50/50 chance of actual delivery.
+Any message that is not delivered will be saved in a buffer, and retried in the next epoch.
+In the next epoch any buffered messages will again be given a 50/50 chance of delivery.
+So in general, if you select `probDelay>0`, the number of epochs taken to receive any given message is a geometric distribution with parameter `probDelay`.

 Example usage:
 ```